Too often, development teams are using the wrong agile software testing tools, and find that they must halt deployment for maintenance and debugging.

 Agile testing seeks to tightly integrate test and development teams with transparency, collaboration, and flexibility.
 Over time, this results in higher quality deliverables and shorter release cycles.
 Since quality becomes everyone’s responsibility, overall quality and user satisfaction continues to increase.

-Agile testing includes automation
+Agile software testing includes automation

 Testing is vital to the development of quality software deliverables.
 If your team hasn’t done much test automation, then you are missing out on an opportunity to bring stability to your deployments.